 Summary of Michael’s Advice on Caring for Bermuda Grass

-They do great out on sports fields and golf courses, and places like that, because they do recuperate real fast from cleats and divots, and all that.
-But they absolutely do not tolerate any shade at all.
+Caring for Bermuda grass starts with locating it in full sun.
+A characteristic that should be kept in mind when considering any of the Bermuda grasses, whether it be the TexTurf 10, Tifway 419, or even Common Bermuda, is that none of them like the shade.
+All three Bermuda grasses require 100% sunlight.
 If you plant this grass up next to a two-story house, and the sun rises and sets just a little bit on the wrong angle, or there’s a tree that starts to get a little bit bigger, it’s going to create a problem in the future.
-Some of these, you’ll see that I’ll talk about, can go on as little as three or four hours of direct sunlight.
-But Bermuda grass is absolutely not one of those.
+Some of our other grass varieties can do well on as little as three or four hours of direct sunlight, but Bermuda grass is absolutely not one of those.
 It needs full, 100% sunlight all day long.

-Those seeds are going to fall down on the dirt, and the sunlight is going to penetrate through the dirt a little bit easier than it does, say, like with the Zoysia or one of the St. Augustines.
+Those seeds are going to fall down on the dirt, and the sunlight is going to penetrate through the dirt a little bit easier than it does with Zoysia or one of the St. Augustines.
 So you’re going to have to contend with the weeds a little bit more.
 The best way to fend off those weeds is to use a pre-emergent herbicide.